Constitution

 Subsection F: All other special elections shall be held under the direction of the Elections Board.

-Section VI: Terms Used in a Vote
+Section V: Terms Used in a Vote

 Subsection A: An abstention does not figure into the percentage count of votes.

 Subsection B: Write-ins shall be a valid means of registering preferences.
 A write-in candidate must fulfill the eligibility requirements as specified above in Article VIII, Section II.
 If a write-in candidate does not fulfill the eligibility requirements, the vote for the candidate shall be considered an abstention.
-Before a write-in candidate can be declared a participant in a run-off election, or the winner of an election, she shall be notified by the Head of the Elections Board and must accept the nomination.
+Before a write-in candidate can be declared a participant in a run-off election, or the winner of an election, the student shall be notified by the Head of the Elections Board and must accept the nomination.
 A write-in vote figures in the percentage count of the vote.

 Subsection C: No-votes shall be a valid means of registering preferences only in an election to an office for which a candidate runs unopposed.
 A no-vote is a vote against the unopposed candidate and figures in the percentage count of the vote.